So you’ve heard of an LMS. But you’re not entirely sure what one is. That’s okay! We’re here to answer a single, simple question: What is an LMS?

 Within your company, a great LMS is centered around the learner’s actual career progression.
 Individuals can train to become managers.
 Managers can train to become leaders.

-What is an LMS?
+What is an LMS system?
 Or, rather, what’s a good LMS?
 A good LMS will help everyone keep track of their own careers throughout their company.
 And a good LMS powers a company into a great place to work.

 Do They Work?